andrewhwaller/jesus-law-session-6/slides.md

 <!--
 * According to the Pharisees' critics, they are too lenient!
+* According to Qumran, the Pharisees are "seekers after smooth things/easy interprerations."
 * Jesus's problem with the Pharisees is that they adopt lenient policies for the sake of observing purity, but then also neglect "weightier matters."
 -->